bitwarden/contributing-docs/docs/architecture/adr/0004-refactor-state-service.md

 - Good: Eliminates the "good" functionality of the state service
 - Good: State is maintained by the service which owns it.
-- Good: No arbitary access of data.
+- Good: No arbitrary access of data.
-- Bad: Brings back arbitary keys that must be unique.
+- Bad: Brings back arbitrary keys that must be unique.

 ### Example